pulumi/docs/content/why-pulumi/_index.md

 ---
 title: Why Pulumi
 type: page
-meta_desc: "The Pulumi Platform is the easiest way for teams and individuals to create, deploy, and manage multi-cloud software, using familiar languages and tools you already know and love."
+meta_desc: "Pulumi's platform lets you author infrastructure as code in familiar languages, use tools that you already know and love and achieve a continuous delivery workflow for your team that works in any cloud and for developers and operators alike."
 layout: why-pulumi
 menu:
     header: